DDMAL/e2e-omr-documentation/tutorial/classification.md

 # Steps Before the Interactive Classifier

-The Interactive (and regular) Classifier require connected components, not just masks extracted from the source image.
+The Interactive (and Non-Interactive) Classifier require connected components, not just masks extracted from the source image.
 These are created by the "CC Analysis" job which takes a cleaned-up black-and-white PNG image.
 Optionally, a step could be inserted between the CC Analysis job and